 Factmata API helps its clients to better analyse and understand online content, evaluating it on such categories as political bias and hate speech in order to provide the client with a better understanding as to the quality of the specified content.

 Humanising Autonomy develop tools that help to improve the ways in which autonomous vehicles interact with people on the street.
 Founded by three graduates from Imperial University, Humanising Autonomy is a team of computer vision scientists and deep learning engineers.
 The company have developed a “pedestrian intent prediction platform” to help improve the safety and efficiency of autonomous vehicles within urban environments.

-Autonomous vehicles are not able to recognise signs that will suggest the particular behaviour or movement of a pedestrian, such as being distracted with their phones.
+Autonomous vehicles are able to recognise signs that will suggest the particular behaviour or movement of a pedestrian, such as being distracted with their phones.
 Humanising Autonomy’s human intent prediction software helps an autonomous vehicle to understand the full spectrum of human behaviours, further helping them to navigate their way around cities safely.

 Number 7.
 People Matter